GoogleCloudPlatform/cloud-code-custom-samples-example/kubernetes-custom-sample/nodejs/README.md

 ## Sample contents

-The Kubernetes Custom Sample contains a **skaffold.yaml** and Kubernetes manifest yamls for each service.
+The Kubernetes custom sample contains a **skaffold.yaml** and Kubernetes manifest yamls for each service.
 When you deploy the app with Cloud Code, it uses [skaffold](https://skaffold.dev/docs/) to build an image and deploy the project's Kubernetes manifests.

 - **skaffold.yaml** configures how to build the app
 - **/kubernetes-manifests** contains the Kubernetes yaml manifests